Rights groups sue over conditions at largest US immigration detention centre

 The January 3 death of a Cuban immigrant at Camp East Montana was ruled a homicide by El Paso medical examiners, who cited “asphyxia due to neck and torso compression”.

-Immigration officials at first attributed Geraldo Lunas Campos’s death to “medical distress”.
+Immigration officials at first attributed Geraldo Lunas Campos’ death to “medical distress”.
 They later said he tried to take his life and died in a struggle with guards who attempted to save him.

 The ACLU lawsuit alleged he was beaten to death after asking for his asthma medication.
 A fourth man died shortly after being released from the camp, where he had been denied chemotherapy for cancer, the complaint said.